tantaman/tantaman.github.io/_posts/2020-09-13-maybe-type.markdown

 This is a re-hash of portions of Rich Hickey's talk [here](https://www.youtube.com/watch?v=YR5WdGrpoug).

-I'm writing it down as I've had to explain this argument a few times and this format is easier to consumer than a hour long video.
+I'm writing it down as I've had to explain this argument a few times and this format is easier to consume than a hour long video.

 ---
-I'm sure everyone has heard this from [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare):
+I'm sure everyone has heard this quote by [Tony Hoare](https://en.wikipedia.org/wiki/Tony_Hoare):

 > I call it my billion-dollar mistake.
 It was the invention of the null reference in 1965.